roboconf/roboconf.github.io/en/user-guide/faq.md

 In fact, Roboconf receipts can use bash scripts.
 Roboconf only plugs dynamicity behind script invocations.

-# How about Puppet, Chief or CfEngine?
+# How about Puppet, Chef or CfEngine?

 [Puppet](http://puppetlabs.com/), [Chef](http://docs.opscode.com/) and [CFEngine](http://cfengine.com/) are various
 deployment solutions.
 Roboconf does not pretend to be a concurrent, but instead, a complement to these solutions.